+Have you ever tried growing heliotrope?
 Known for it’s beautiful blooms and fragrant smells the Heliotrope plant will provide you with a low-maintenance annual perfect for any garden.
+Growing heliotrope is a must for any garden!

 Grow Zone: Zones 10-11

-Water and Sun Needs: Heliotrope does best in areas of full sun.
-Heliotrope should be deeply watered after the first 3 inches of soil dries.
+Water and Sun Needs: This plant does best in areas of full sun.
+This should be deeply watered after the first 3 inches of soil dries.

 Average Size: Expect plants to grow 1-3 feet tall.
 1-2 feet wide.